Included in these items:

 Add To Cart More >>

-The Nonconforming Output Control Procedure ISO 9001:2015 describes the process of handling and disposition of nonconforming material: any nonconforming material is to be identified, segregated, and documented to prevent its inadvertent use.
+The Nonconforming Output Control Procedure ISO 9001:2015 describes the process of handling and disposition of nonconforming material, which might by a defect, but also includes unidentified materials, customer returns, or suspect materials.
+All nonconforming material is to be identified, segregated, and documented to prevent its inadvertent use.
 All nonconforming material will be analyzed and reviewed to determine its appropriate disposition.

 This procedure applies to all nonconforming material found by your company during inspection, testing, and verification.
 Part of this procedure also applies to products returned by customers.
 (10 pages, 1108 words)